The 3 most common problems associated with the prostate

 One in five men will experience a problem with their prostate at some point in their lives.
-A small gland situated below the bladder.
-Issues with the prostate can cause sexual problems and make it difficult to urinate.
+A small gland situated below the bladder, a troublesome prostate can cause sexual problems and make it difficult to urinate.
 This article will outline the three most common problems associated with the prostate, an enlarged prostate (Benign Prostatic Hyperplasia (BPH)), prostatitis and prostate cancer.

 What is the prostate?

 The prostate is a small gland situated below the bladder.
 It surrounds the top of the urethra, a thin tube that carries urine from the bladder to the penis.
 The urethra also transports semen, containing sperm, to the penis from the seminal vesicle.
 About the size of a walnut, the prostate produces a fluid which mixes with sperm from the testicles, creating semen.
 This is then stored in the seminal vesicle, a tube-shaped gland that sits behind the bladder.

 There are three common problems associated with the prostate that can cause a range of different issues for men:

 What is it?

 An enlarged prostate (BPH) is a common condition that comes with ageing.
 As a man progresses into middle age the prostate will naturally grow in size.
 By the time a male reaches 40 it is likely the prostate will have grown to be the size of an apricot.
 By the age of 60 it is likely to be the size of a lemon.
 1 in 3 of all men over the age of 50 will experience symptoms of an enlarged prostate.